 Struggling to get everything purchased and wrapped for your loved ones in time for the Holiday’s?
-A few years ago, I was too!
-But now I’ve created a system that helps to keep everything in order.
-Below, I’ll share my top tips for keeping track of gifts purchased and how to get those unruly gift wrapping supplies in order!
+A few years ago, our founder, Melissa Rogers, was too!
+So she created a simple, holiday-prep system that helps to keep everything in order.
+Now, she’s sharing her top tips for keeping track of gifts purchased and how to get those unruly gift wrapping supplies in order!
 After all, we can all use a little less stress during the holidays, right?

 Purchasing Gifts Throughout the Year

-My hubby and I spent the last four years in Germany and we traveled whenever we got the chance.
-Every time we’d take a weekend trip, I’d be on the lookout for presents that I thought my family and friends would love.
-I’d keep them all in a bag until Christmas and then send them off!
+Melissa and her husband spent four years living in Europe and move around the country, for his active duty military service.
+Every time they go somewhere new and exciting, she’s on the lookout for presents that family and friends will love.
+At first, she’d simply keep them all in a bag until Christmas and then send them off!
 Pretty simple, right?
 Not necessarily!

-Sometimes I would have gifts that I bought in February and had to hold onto until the coming December.
-Trying to keep track of that bag or box and remember who it was for and where it was from got pretty confusing!
+But sometimes, she would have gifts that were bought in February and had to be stored/kept organized until the coming December.
+Trying to keep track of that bag or box, remember who it was for, and where it was from got pretty confusing!

-That first Christmas I had purchased gifts throughout the year, but didn’t keep track of which present was for whom.
+The first Christmas where she had purchased gifts throughout the year, she didn’t keep track of which present was for whom.
 Oops!
-The second year I got smart; I put sticky notes on each item to say who it was for and kept all the items from one place in a bag/box together.
-That made my Christmas wrapping and shipping process MUCH smoother!
-Three Christmases later and I find myself still doing this but with a much quicker process and a more sophisticated tracker.
-If you’re the kind of person who does Christmas shopping through-out the year or has family spread out across the country, like me, you might benefit from these tips!
-Here are four steps I take to keep track of the presents I purchase for family and friends.
+After that she vowed to make things easier on herself!
+She put sticky notes on each item to say who it was for and kept all the items from one place in a bag/box together.
+That made the Christmas wrapping and shipping process MUCH smoother!
+Many Christmases later and she is still doing this but with a much quicker process and a more sophisticated tracker.
+If you’re the kind of person who does Christmas shopping through-out the year or has family spread out across the country, like Melissa, you might benefit from these tips!
+Here are four simple steps she takes to keep track of the presents purchased for family and friends.

-- I save good condition, empty Amazon and other boxes that I can use to store the gifts in until it’s time to wrap and send.
-This helps me to organize my purchases and also save big time on packing boxes and supplies!
+Save good condition, empty Amazon and other boxes that can be used to store the gifts in until it’s time to wrap and send.
+This helps to keep purchases organized and also saves big time on packing boxes and supplies!

-- I keep all the gifts in one area (such as a spare bedroom or closet).
-So I know to take the gifts directly to that area and not confuse them with everything else going on in my house.
+Keep all the gifts in one area (such as a spare bedroom or closet).
+This will help greatly to keep from confusing (or losing) them with everything else going on in your house.

-- I use a tracker sheet like this that I found on Pinterest to keep track of what I’ve purchased for each person.
-It’s much more efficient to create a list than to remember what I have months later!
+Use a tracker sheet like this one Melissa found on Pinterest to keep track of what’s been purchased for each person.
+It’s much more efficient to create a list than to try to remember months later!

 Wrapping the Gifts

-I hope my gift and wrapping tips will help you to make a smooth transition into this holiday season!
+We hope these gift and wrapping tips will help you to make a smooth transition into this holiday season!
 Here’s to spending your time with the ones you love instead of being tied up in Christmas prep!